Types of Economic Systems

 The Tertiary Sector

 The tertiary sector is very different from both the primary and secondary sectors in that, in this sector, services are provided.
 The service sector is comprised of firms offering intangible goods.
 The following are some of the services that constitute the tertiary sector: retail industry, hotels and tourism services, restaurants and cafes, transportation, communication, banking services, insurance services, medical services, dental services and postal services.

 The quaternary sector can be seen as an improved version of the tertiary sector.
 This is so because it involves services related to the knowledge sector, which includes the demand for the information-based services.
-The quaternary sector consists of intellectual activities.
-The services include intellectual activities, research and development (R&D), media, culture and information technology.
+The quaternary sector consists of intellectual activities and the services involved in this type of sector are usually outsourced.